marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 #### The _segments_ section

-The _segments_ section lists all structures to be placed.
+All structures we want to place must be listed in the _segments_ section.
 Each segment definition has the following fields:

-- _name_: a name for the structure that corresponds to its definition in the `.itp` files defined above in the _output_._topol_includes_ field.
-Making sure the _name_ is correct is important for generating correct topology files after the placement procedure.
+- _name_: a name for the structure that corresponds to its definition in the `.itp` files defined above in the _output.topol_includes_ field.
+  Since this _name_ will be used to write the top file, it is important to set it up correctly, here.
 - _path_: the path to the relevant structure file (`.pdb` or `.gro`).
 - _number_: an integer value that represents the number of desired placements for this structure.
 - _compartments_: a list of the compartments in which this structure may be placed.
 In our case, this is the `"cytosol"` compartment for all of these structures.